singularityware/singularityware.github.io/pages/docs/user-docs/docs-apps.md

 ---

 ## Why do we need SCI-F?
 The Scientific Filesystem (SCIF) provides internal modularity of containers, and it makes it easy for the creator to give the container implied metadata about software.
-For example, installing a set of libraries, defining environment variables, or adding lables that belong to app `foo` makes a strong assertion that those dependencies belong to `foo`.
+For example, installing a set of libraries, defining environment variables, or adding labels that belong to app `foo` makes a strong assertion that those dependencies belong to `foo`.
 When I run `foo`, I can be confident that the container is running in this context, meaning with `foo's` custom environment, and with `foo`'s libraries and executables on the path.
 This is drastically different from serving many executables in a single container, because there is no way to know which are associated with which of the container's intended functions.
 This documentation will walk through some rationale, background, and examples of the SCIF integration for Singularity containers.
-For other examples (and a client that works across container technologies) see the <a href="https://sci-f.github.io" target="_blank"> the scientific fileysystem</a>.
+For other examples (and a client that works across container technologies) see the <a href="https://sci-f.github.io" target="_blank"> the scientific filesystem</a>.
 This page will primarily cover the native Singularity SCIF integration.

 {% include toc.html %}